 - Cambodia’s vast lost city: world’s greatest pre-industrial site unearthed (The Guardian)

 - Raiders of the lost temple (The Guardian)

 If you have any comments or feedback on this article, you’re welcome to leave your comments below or contact Anya by email (anya.martin8_at_gmail_dot_com).
 You might also enjoy Anya’s other guest article Gates of Hel: The Norse Cosmology Behind Tomb Raider: Underworld, which looks at Norse mythology and its depiction in Tomb Raider: Underworld.

 Disclaimer: Angkor Wat and the surrounding temples have been targeted by looters over the years and have suffered damage as a result of mass tourism.
-The Archaeology of Tomb Raider and its guest bloggers do not condone the theft or sale of looted antiquities from the site and advise all visitors to Angkor to treat the monuments with respect.
+Tomb Raider Horizons and its guest bloggers do not condone the theft or sale of looted antiquities from the site and advise all visitors to Angkor to treat the monuments with respect.